The Honest CAC Math for an Indie Outdoor App at $34.99 a Year

 When community-first growth is structural, not philosophical

 We didn’t choose community-first growth because it was virtuous.
-We chose it because $140 paid CAC against a $25 revenue ceiling is arithmetic that doesn’t bend.
+We chose it because paid CAC against a net-revenue ceiling well under the sticker price is arithmetic that doesn’t bend for a niche outdoor app.
 The community-first model emerged from the spreadsheet, not the mission statement.
-Once you accept that paid acquisition will lose money in a niche outdoor category, every product decision shifts toward earning a recommendation rather than buying an install.
+Once you accept that paid acquisition will likely lose money in a niche outdoor category at this price, every product decision shifts toward earning a recommendation rather than buying an install.
 The philosophy follows the math, not the other way around.

 When raising prices is the right move (and when it isn’t)

-A $5 price increase to $39.99 lifts revenue per subscriber by roughly 14 percent and expands the CAC budget proportionally.
-It also tightens trial-to-paid conversion, especially among the price-sensitive users who are most likely to leave honest feedback.
+A modest price increase would lift revenue per subscriber and expand the CAC budget proportionally.
+It would also tighten trial-to-paid conversion, especially among the price-sensitive users who are most likely to leave honest feedback.
 We’ll raise prices when the product clearly justifies it and when churn data shows users staying past renewal.
 Until then, affordability is part of the feedback loop — the people who tell us what’s broken are the same people who’d churn first on a price hike.

 What the math forced us to actually do

 Once the unit economics clarified, the product roadmap reorganized around them.
-We stopped chasing features that would impress investors in a deck and started shipping the things our highest-intent users — the ones converting at 38 percent — were asking for in the in-app feedback channel.
-Every feature shipped is now evaluated against a simple question: does this make a recommendation more likely?
+We stopped chasing features that would impress investors in a deck and started shipping the things our highest-intent users — the ones who convert best and stick around — were asking for in the in-app feedback channel.
+Every feature now gets evaluated against a simple question: does this make a recommendation more likely?
 Map quality improvements pass that test.
 Marginal feature parity with bigger competitors does not.
 Polish on the moments a user is most likely to screenshot and send to a friend passes the test.
 A long tail of secondary settings does not.

 We also stopped pretending paid acquisition was a temporary funding problem.
 It isn’t.
 A $34.99 yearly product in a niche outdoor category will probably never make paid social work at scale, and that’s okay.
-The companies running $200 CAC paid ads in our space have different fundraising structures and longer payback horizons.
+The companies running expensive paid campaigns in our space have different fundraising structures and longer payback horizons.
 We’re not in that game and we don’t need to be.
-Recognizing that early saved us roughly $40,000 in test spend we would have otherwise burned through chasing a channel that was never going to math out.
+Recognizing that early kept us from burning a pile of test spend chasing a channel that was never going to math out.

 The Development Queue inside the app is where this philosophy actually lives.
 Users can see what’s being built next, vote on priorities, and watch features ship against the queue they helped shape.
 It’s a public commitment to the loop: feedback in, features out, recommendations earned, growth followed.
 The queue is also the cheapest marketing asset we have.
 Every shipped item generates a small wave of social proof that paid ads simply can’t manufacture, and every user who watches a feature move from suggestion to ship becomes more likely to tell someone else about the app.

-The honest summary of nine months of measurement is this: if you’re building a small subscription product in a niche outdoor category at a sub-$50 annual price point, the math will quietly refuse to let you scale through paid acquisition.
+The honest summary is this: if you’re building a small subscription product in a niche outdoor category at a sub-$50 annual price point, the math will quietly refuse to let you scale through paid acquisition.
 You can fight it for a quarter or two and burn cash to learn the lesson, or you can read the spreadsheet now and route every dollar of effort toward the channels where the unit economics actually work — comparison content, forum presence, App Store search, and a product good enough to recommend without a referral bonus.
-We chose the second path after a brief detour through the first, and the blended CAC dropped from $34 to $12 in the quarter after we cut paid spend entirely.
+We chose the second path after a brief detour through the first, and the picture got dramatically healthier once we cut paid spend entirely.

 FAQ